 What to do When You See Signs of Decline

 While you may want to keep things light during the holidays, address any red flags that you observe.
 Be sure to collect any necessary information while you are visiting so that you can have a talk later about your concern and possible next steps.

-The local advisors at Assisted Living Locators can help you sort our next steps and strategies.
+The local advisors at Assisted Living Locators can help you sort out the next steps and strategies.
 You may want to suggest in-home care to start, taking over some of the routines like bill paying, getting in a housekeeper, or assisted living.
 We are still seeing the impact of the Covid epidemic on seniors who have made it to the other side.
 Bouncing back after two years of limited activity and interaction can have a sustained impact on their well-being.

 Assisted Living Locators Los Angeles owner Sarah Ordover is one of LA’s top senior living advisors.
 Certified in dementia care, Sarah is a trained aging specialist who holds an RCFE assisted living administrators license.
 Sarah thoughtfully guides families through the senior living decision-making process, helping them find the best solution for their loved ones.
 Call Sarah at 310-853-8282 for a consultation.
 Assisted Living Locators is free to clients.